 I also keep in mind Proctor's tasks of supervision - to encourage and nurture, to teach and tutor and to manage and set boundaries.

 I hold a Certificate in Therapeutic Supervision and offer individual and group supervision face to face in Lewisham and online.
-I currently supervise both trainee and qualified counsellors in groups and individually at the charity where I work.
 If you would like this service, please get in touch with me.